John Kushner: Political career

 He was a Calgary alderman for Ward 5 from 1965 to 1967, and again from 1968 to 1974.

 He was also a Public School Trustee, 1971-1974.

 Kushner ran for a seat to the Alberta Legislature for the first time in the 1971 Alberta general election.
 He ran as a Progressive Conservative in the new electoral district of Calgary-McCall candidate and finished in second place out of four candidates losing to Social Credit candidate George Ho Lem.

 Kushner made a second attempt to run for provincial office, this time running in the electoral district of Calgary-Mountain View in the 1975 Alberta general election.
 He defeated long time Social Credit incumbent Albert Ludwig and three other candidates in a hotly contested race to pick up the seat for the governing Progressive Conservative party.

 Kushner served one term in the Legislative Assembly of Alberta before jumping to federal politics.
 He ran for a seat to the House of Commons of Canada in the federal electoral district of Calgary East in the 1979 Canadian federal election.
 He faced off against Ludwig who ran as a candidate for the federal Liberals and future Alberta MLA Barry Pashak and four other candidates.
 He won the district by a near landslide taking over 60% of the popular vote to pick up the new seat for the federal Progressive Conservatives.

-The minority government of Premier Joe Clark fell less than a year later.
+The minority government of Prime Minister Joe Clark fell less than a year later.
 This forced the 1980 federal election to take place.
 Kushner ran against Ludwig and Pashak in a virtual rerun of the 1979 race.
 His margin of victory dropped by almost 10% but he still won the district by a wide margin defeating the seven other candidates in the race.

 Kushner died late into his term on March 2, 1984.